How to use Web SDK

 |__package.json

 Some SDK methods require an HTML element to contain the UI components.
-A div element with the id incode-container will hold the SDK components. https://demo-api.incodesmile.com/0/
+A div element with the id incode-container will hold the SDK components as shown in the following code. https://demo-api.incodesmile.com/0/

 index.html